istio/istio.io/content/en/docs/ambient/upgrade/helm-upgrade/index.md

 ## Upgrade the ztunnel DaemonSet

 The ztunnel DaemonSet is the node proxy component.
 The ztunnel at version 1.x is compatible with the control plane at version 1.x+1 and 1.x.
 This means the control plane must be upgraded before ztunnel, as long as their version difference is within one minor version.
+If you have previously customized your ztunnel installation, you can reuse the `values.yaml` file from previous upgrades or installs to keep your data planes consistent.

 {{< warning >}}
 Upgrading ztunnel in-place will briefly disrupt all ambient mesh traffic on the node.